 Ahner, who also serves as an assistant with the men's program, brings 22 years of college coaching experience to UCSD, including 13 seasons on the La Jolla campus.
 She served as associate head coach for both the men's and women's teams in 2006 and 2007 and was an assistant coach for both squads from 2000-05.
 Known as one of the nation's most talented and versatile collegiate track and field coaches, Ahner's successes have spanned all three NCAA Divisions.

-Ahner joined the staff at UC San Diego in 2000 after nine years as an assistant coach at the Division I level.
+Ahner joined the staff at UCSD in 2000 after nine years as an assistant coach at the Division I level.
 She spent seven seasons at her alma mater, the University of New Mexico, coaching the jumps and multi-events.
 While at New Mexico, Ahner's athletes dominated the high jump in the Western Athletic Conference, as four different athletes won four consecutive WAC Championships.
 Seven athletes achieved individual WAC titles in seven years and four broke school records.
 During her tenure, seven athletes qualified for the D-I National Championships, producing one All-American.

 After her stint at the University of New Mexico, Ahner spent two seasons coaching jumps, hurdles and multi-events at Northern Arizona University, where four of her athletes were NCAA Division I qualifiers, including an All-American in the heptathlon.
 Five athletes achieved Big Sky Conference individual titles, while three set new school records.